CassieMarie0728/my-awesomeness/README.md

 - [MagicMirrorOrg/MagicMirror](https://github.com/MagicMirrorOrg/MagicMirror) - MagicMirror² is an open source modular smart mirror platform.
 With a growing list of installable modules, the MagicMirror² allows you to convert your hallway or bathroom mirror into your personal assistant.
 - [Melvin-Abraham/Google-Assistant-Unofficial-Desktop-Client](https://github.com/Melvin-Abraham/Google-Assistant-Unofficial-Desktop-Client) - A cross-platform unofficial Google Assistant Client for Desktop (powered by Google Assistant SDK)
 - [Michal2SAB/Bitcoin-Stealer](https://github.com/Michal2SAB/Bitcoin-Stealer) - Generate random bitcoin wallets, private keys (seeds) and then check if they match a wallet that contains some kind of balance, and then take it.
 Node.js
-- [MoizIbnYousaf/Ai-Agent-Skills](https://github.com/MoizIbnYousaf/Ai-Agent-Skills) - my curated agent skills library
+- [MoizIbnYousaf/Ai-Agent-Skills](https://github.com/MoizIbnYousaf/Ai-Agent-Skills) - Universal skill installer and package manager for AI coding agents.
+One command, 12+ runtimes. npx ai-agent-skills
 - [MoonCrystalPower/Dr.Jekyll](https://github.com/MoonCrystalPower/Dr.Jekyll) - Jekyll CMS application
 - [Mottie/GitHub-userscripts](https://github.com/Mottie/GitHub-userscripts) - Userscripts to add functionality to GitHub
 - [NotLuksus/nft-art-generator](https://github.com/NotLuksus/nft-art-generator) - A tool to generate generative NFT art projects.